AudreyKj/Three-Ten/README.md

 # ThreeTen - creative website for magazine

-[THREE TEN](https://www.syntheticvelvet-threeten.com/) is a creative website inspired by the time 3:10 pm.
-It is the second issue of online magazine synthetic velvet.
+[THREE TEN](https://www.syntheticvelvet-threeten.com/) is a creative website with interactive UX.
+It was made for an online magazine project.<br />

-synthetic velvet is a creative project which explores the concept of time.
-Each issue takes the form of a website and is themed around one specific hour.

-Since launching, synthetic velvet has been exhibited internationally in art and design exhibitions (Vorspiel organized by CTM/Transmediale in Berlin, design exhibition [VABF](http://vancouverartbookfair.com/19/about/) in Vancouver)

-Check out the project's first issue: [5:40 AM ](https://www.syntheticvelvet-fiveforty.com/)<br />

 ## Features